Trip PlannerActive trip

 Starting your trip

-How to start an active trip, what happens when you tap Start, and what to do if the safety timer fires unexpectedly.
+How to arm return-by monitoring from the Start tab, what happens when you tap Go, and what to do when you return.

 📸